magento/knowledge-base/.github/CONTRIBUTING.md

 To add an article, create a new markdown file in the desired category + section.
 Articles must include the standard metadata table with title and labels.
 Labels can be omitted.

 ### Edit article content
-You can rename article, edit its content, labels or links to files.
+You can rename article, edit its content, labels, or links to files.

 #### Rename article

-To rename the article update the title in the article's metadata.
+To rename the article, update the title in the article's metadata.
 It will reflect in [Support Help Center](https://support.magento.com/hc/en-us) exactly as written in the metadata.
 Non-ASCII characters are not allowed in metadata.

 #### Add/Edit/Delete article labels

-To add, edit, or delete article labels (tags) update the labels portion of the metadata.
+To add, edit, or delete article labels (tags), update the labels portion of the metadata.

 #### Edit article body